PredixDev/predix-analytics-sample/analytics/demo-adder/demo-adder-java/README.md

 - Maven 3+

 ## Building, deploying and running the analytic
-1. From the demo-analytics/demo-adder-java directory, run the `mvn clean package` command to build and perform the component test.
+1. From this directory, run the `mvn clean package` command to build and perform the component test, or just get the latest demo-adder-java-1.0.0.jar binary from the [Releases](https://github.com/PredixDev/predix-analytics-sample/releases) page.
-2. Create an analytic in Analytics Catalog with the name "Demo Adder Java" and the version "v1".
+2. Create an analytic in the Analytics Catalog with the name "Demo Adder Java" and the version "v1".
 3. Upload the jar file demo-adder-java-1.0.0.jar from the demo-adder-java/target directory and attach it to the created analytic entry.
 4. Deploy and test the analytic on Predix Analytics platform.

+## Analytic template
+This analytic takes in 2 numbers and returns their sum.
+This structure is outlined in this [analytic template](../demo-adder-template.json).

 ## Input format
 The expected JSON input data format is as follows: